AmericanMedicalAssociation/ama-style-guide-2/styleguide/source/_patterns/02-molecules/jama/jama.md

 The vertical layout can have images or not have images.

-The horizontal layout has a special style for the homepage.
+There is also a special style for the homepage.

 These layouts apply to the JAMA component as well as the JAMA stub for each link.

 ### Variables
 ~~~